coltonstearns/dynamic-gaussian-marbles/README.md

 **Step 2: Install Dependencies**

 The `setup.sh` script installs all necessary dependencies.
-Simply pass in the location of the anaconda base directory as well as the "dgmarbles" environment name:
+Simply pass in the location of the anaconda base directory as well as the "dgmarbles" environment name.
+If you are using CUDA 12.X, please use the `setup_cuda12.sh` variant.

 ```bash
 bash setup.sh <path_to_conda_env> dgmarbles